-With MDHearingAid, you can choose from four different models including the MDHearingAid PRO, MDHearingAid Air, MDHearingAid VOLT+ and the MDHearingAid CORE.
+With MDHearingAid, you can choose from three different models including the MDHearingAid Air, MDHearingAid VOLT+ and the MDHearingAid CORE.
 All of MDHearingAid’s models fit behind the ear.

 The prices at MDHearingAid are some of the cheapest prices you’ll find for hearing aids.
-The PRO begins at $199.99 per device or $399.99 per pair.
-Prices range all the way up to $799.99 per device or $1,599.99 per pair for the CORE model, which is a “smart” device.
-You can also find sales throughout the year at MDHearingAid.
-I’ve seen a “Bigger than BOGO” sale that included two hearing aids for the price of one.
+The Air begins at $399.99 per device, and prices range all the way up to $799.99 per device for the CORE model, which is a “smart” device.

 “Most people have no insurance that will pay for hearing aids, so it’s straight of your pocket,” says Clark.
 “That’s why the discounters matter so much.”

 You don’t have to have a professional audiogram from a doctor, and you don’t have to take any specific hearing test to decide which device you want to order from MDHearingAid.
 Still, the website does offer a free online hearing test.
 The results will tell you if your hearing level is healthy or if you have hearing loss that’s mild, moderate, severe or profound.

 Team Clark actually ordered a pair of the formerly available MDHearingAid PRO devices and I asked my grandfather, who’s worn hearing aids for years, to try them out.
 You can read about our experience here.

 Best For: Free hearing aid batteries

 Hearing Evaluation Cost: Free